Basic Approach

 Promotion of the Participation and Advancement of Employees Up to the Age of 65

-To cope with the future decline in the working population and to build a society where older workers can remain active for a longer period, we have decided to raise the maximum retirement age for all Group companies to 65 years old.
-In FY 2022, we expanded this policy to our major business subsidiaries and have completed implementation at 35 out of a total of 52 companies so far (implementation rate of 67%).
-We also aim to expand the number of companies to another 15 or more in FY 2023 and to complete the introduction of this policy to all DOWA Group companies by the end of FY 2024.
-In addition, the Company holds life planning seminars for employees who have reached a certain age, to provide information on second careers after retirement.
+In order to cope with the future decline in the working population and to build a society in which older workers can remain active for a longer period of time, we have decided to raise the maximum retirement age for all Group companies to 65 years old.
+The system has been implemented at 51 companies by fiscal 2023 (implementation rate: 98%), and is expected to be implemented at all group companies by the end of fiscal 2024.
+Additionally, we regularly hold life planning seminars for employees who have reached a certain age, with the aim of providing information about second careers after retirement.

 Initiatives to Extend Retirement Age